At the Bank of Canada, we cover the cost of day-to-day business with “seigniorage,” which means earning money from issuing bank notes.

 We determine the annual cost of putting a bank note into circulation by dividing the total cost of producing and distributing it (in this case, 42 cents) by the average lifespan of the bank note (in this case, 7 years):

-So, the annual cost of putting a note into circulation, and replacing it when it’s worn, works out to 6 cents.
+So, the annual cost of putting a note into circulation, and replacing it when it’s worn, would be 6 cents.

 Interest – cost = seigniorage